kosullivan91/IT-145/pseudocode/petCheckIn.md

         // If space is available
         // Identity whether the pet is new or a return client IF availableSpace is true THEN
-            PRINT "Has this pet stayed with us before?"
-            INPUT Yes or No
+            PRINT "Has this pet stayed with us before?
+(Y/N)" INPUT Y or N // Yes or No
+            STORE the result in the existingCustomer variable WHILE existingCustomer is not Y or N
+                PRINT "Invalid response.
+Please enter Y or N" INPUT Y or N
-            STORE the result in the existingCustomer variable
+                STORE the result in the existingCustomer variable ENDHILE

+            DECLARE returnClient variable as boolean

+            IF existingCustomer is Y THEN
+                SET returnClient to true
+            ELSE
+                SET returnClient to false
+            ENDIF

             // If returning customer update pet.
 If new customer create pet.
-            IF existingCustomer is true THEN
+            IF returnClient is true THEN
                 CALL updatePet
             ELSE
                 CALL createPet